Surface Phone Release Date Delayed, Foldable Windows Phone To Launch In 2017?

 According to the user’s post in the forum, Microsoft has not given up working on the Surface Phone and the company is still keen on releasing a Windows Phone in 2017.
 Unfortunately, the user did not know what this phone is going to be like.

-“I’m a former employee of a Microsoft contractor,” zombieacc says, explaining why such an information was available to him.
+“I’m a former employee of a Microsoft contractor,” zombieacc said, explaining why such an information was available to him.

 With this news, the rumor mill went into overdrive, speculating what the Windows Phone 2017 might be.
 This will be the first phone that the Redmond-based company will be releasing after selling its mobile business that they acquired from Nokia, so the community is interested in what could be in store for them.

-Among the rumors that are floating around is that the said Windows Phone could have been hinted earlier this year.
+Among the rumors that are floating around is that the Windows Phone could have been hinted at earlier this year.
 It can be remembered that MS Power User reported the filing of a patent in January that describes some sort of a foldable tablet.

 The images that accompanied the patent shows a tablet with a hinge, which allows it to fold in half.
 The device folds in such a way that users can still access the then smaller screens, thus allowing it to also work as a smartphone.